This article originally appeared on VICE Canada.

 In a statement, Tracy Grant, managing editor of The Washington Post, said “National political reporter Felicia Sonmez was placed on administrative leave while The Post reviews whether tweets about the death of Kobe Bryant violated The Post newsroom’s social media policy.
 The tweets displayed poor judgment that undermined the work of her colleagues.“

 Toronto Star sports columnist Bruce Arthur also caught some heat for discussing Bryant’s rape case during a panel on Canadian sports network TSN Sunday.
-However, he noted the vitriol is nothing compared to what women like Lalonde and Sonmez are dealing with.
+However, he notes the vitriol is nothing compared to what women like Lalonde and Sonmez are dealing with.

 Arthur said he covered the 2004 NBA finals, during which Bryant was flying back and forth from the courtroom to the playoffs.